UncleGravity/penzai/docs/plan.md

 # penzai — design plan

 A clean-slate rewrite of the PYNQ-Z1 LLM accelerator stack in Zig.
-One language, one build, the network demoted from "the architecture" to one optional transport.
+One language, one build, the network demoted from "the architecture" to one transport option.
 Targets W1A8 (1-bit) now, W1.58A8 (ternary) later.

 ## What it is